Marceillo/eco-shave/README.md

 * - Problem 2: The remove button was not working as I was not consistently using strings for keys, after all the refactoring and print logs problem resolved.
 * Styling : I used a [free template](https://bbbootstrap.com/snippets/bootstrap-ecommerce-shopping-cart-item-summary-44021562) and customised it to the bag app

+### Checkout Page & Success Checkout Page

+* Note: This is a page to allow the user to fill out there personal details and delivery information.
+* Bug fix: The Checkout success page was not showing up after confirming the form repaired views the problem was the element for java script was not in the
+  layout.
+* - Setup stripe as per the LMS the views have changed in the last years but still managed to create a account and setup.

 ### About Page